wheeyls/remote-pair-programmer/README.md

 1. Triggers on pull request events (opened, synchronize, reopened)
 2. Responds to comments on pull requests
 3. Uses AI to generate contextually relevant responses
-4. Posts the AI-generated content back to the pull request
+4. Can commit code changes directly to the PR branch
+5. Enables continuous development through conversation

-The bot leverages OpenAI's GPT models to create intelligent responses based on the PR content or comment context.
+The agent leverages OpenAI's GPT models to understand code context, implement requested changes, and push commits - all through natural language interactions in PR comments.

 ## Installation